SoftUni-Internal/interactive-content/EN/02-Generics/02-Generic-Classes-and-Interfaces.md

 [task-description]
 ## Description

-Create a class `ArrayCreator` with a method and a single overload to it:
+Create a class "**ArrayCreator**" with a method and a single overload to it:

 - `static T[] create(int length, T item)`
 - `static T[] create(Class<T> class, int length, T item)`